 Michigan State vs. Louisville in East Lansing, Mich., on Feb.
 10, 2013.

-Simone Jardim enters her sixth season as the women's tennis head coach at Michigan State.
+Simone Jardim enters her seventh season as the women's tennis head coach at Michigan State in 2014-15.
 Jardim brings an impressive and sought-after resume to MSU after serving as an assistant coach at both the College of William and Mary and Fresno State University.